TucksonDev/genesis-file-generator/README.md

 ### SafeSingletonFactory v1.0.43

-Deployed at `0x914d7Fec6aaC8cd542e72Bca78B30650d45643d7`.
+Deployed at `0x914d7Fec6aaC8cd542e72Bca78B30650d45643d7` using CREATE from the address `0xE1CB04A0fA36DdD16a06ea828007E35e1a3cBC37` and nonce 0.

 Source code available at https://github.com/safe-global/safe-singleton-factory/blob/v1.0.43/source/deterministic-deployment-proxy.yul .

 This contract is a replica of Arachnid's Deterministic Deployment Proxy, that is deployed using a key controlled by the Safe team.

-Since we don't have access to that key, to have this contract available as a pre-deploy in the expected address, we can just `etch` the bytecode to the expected address.
+To deploy this contract, we need to act as the deployer address and deploy the creation bytecode.

-#### How to verify the runtime bytecode
+#### How to verify the creation bytecode

 This contract is compiled with a very old version of solc.
 To obtain the bytecode, run the following command: